swojtasiak/jsrdbg/README.md

     Response:
         subtype - 'breakpoint_set'
         bid - Numeric breakpoint identifier.
-        url - Script file where breakpint has been set. line - Line at which breakpoint has been set. pending - False if breakpoint has been already registered, true if it's a pending breakpoint which waits for the script for being loaded.
+        url - Script file where breakpoint has been set. line - Line at which breakpoint has been set. pending - False if breakpoint has been already registered, true if it's a pending breakpoint which waits for the script for being loaded.